uwescience/software-working-group/JournalClub.md

 The intent is to serve both mature software developers as well as software beginners.

 ## What We Do
-SJC will meet approximately once a month.
-We envision several kinds of meetings.
+SJC is primarily a discussion forum.
+Topics include the following.

 - Technology reviews.
-This will be a discussion of the content and application of new software technologies such as a python scientific package or a design patern.
+This will be a discussion of the content and application of new software technologies such as a python scientific package or a software design pattern.

 - Code review.
-Code reviews are an opportunity to get feedback from colleagues about the design and packaging of a project.
+Code reviews are a discussion of the design and packaging of a software project.
-Reviewers will have a chance to share the innovations.
-Often, reviewers will discover more efficient ways to solve software problems.
+This may be a project that you have created, or it could be a project that you want to learn about.
+The purpose of the review is to discuss the problem being addressed by the software, the technical approaches used in the solution, and the manner in which the code is engineered.
+Much like a literature review, the intent is that the discussion will involve comparisons with other projects.

 - Problem brainstorming.
 This is an open ended discussion of a software problem.
 It may well be a discussion far in advance of any code being written.